dpassen/intransit/README.md

 [![Clojars Project](http://clojars.org/intransit/latest-version.svg)](http://clojars.org/intransit)

 ## Usage
-Note: I recommend using [Environ](https://github.com/weavejester/environ) so as not to store your api-key in your code.
+Note: I recommend using [Environ](https://github.com/weavejester/environ) so as not to store your api-key in your code

 ```clojure
 (require '[intransit.core :as intransit])